Onești

 Onești (/ro/; Ónfalva), formerly known as Gheorghe Gheorghiu-Dej, is a city in Bacău County, Romania, with a population of 34,005 inhabitants as of 2021.
 It is situated in the historical region of Moldavia.

 Administratively, the villages of Slobozia and Borzești form part of Onești.

+Etymology

+Nine settlements named Onești were recorded in the Principality of Moldavia between the 14th and 17th centuries: